seihoukei/svelte-game-template/README.md

 Elements with `use:tooltip={data}` cause hint to show up when hovered.

-Data can be a string (would be displayed as is) or an object `{name: data}` with custom display component registered through `Tooltips.register(name, component)`.
+Data can be a string (would be displayed as is) or an object `{name: data}` with custom display component registered through `Tooltips.register(name, component)` or `registered-ui-elements.js` entry.
 Data would then be passed to registered component as `data`.

 ### use:interactive